If an individual dies without a valid Will in place, the rules of intestacy decide who benefits from the deceased’s estate.

 Gifts that are made under the terms of a Deed of Family Arrangement are treated as though they were made in the Will of the deceased.
 This can be useful when it comes to redirecting inheritance where the original intended beneficiary is elderly or otherwise is not financially reliant on receiving the sum of money, often passing it instead to their children or grandchildren to avoid a further tax charge.

-Making arrangements of this nature can be a complex task and so it is always advisable to seek professional guidance at the earliest opportunity.
+Planning of this nature can be a complex task and so it is always advisable to seek professional guidance at the earliest opportunity.